The Anchor Corporation

 They are key figures and are as a matter of fact free to set the taxes for the transport and circulation of goods on the Rhine and its tributaries.
 They enjoy a near-monopoly all the way to Mainz!
 In 1358, they build the biggest civilian building in town, a large warehouse: s’kaafhüs.
 This true trading house, which will serve as a mint as well, strengthens their domination.
 Nothing is unloaded without their agreement and a whole series of new jobs will appear in the wake of this traffic.
 A good number of these gentlemen can be found in the Old Customs (s’kaafhüs), whose name is quite evocative.

-And you, what do you want to be when you’re older?
+And you, what do you want to do when you’re older?

 Here, everything is monitored by the Kaufherr, chosen by the city’s bourgeois.
 Once he has given his approval, the goods may be moved.
 First, the lead crane operator (Kranmeister), with the help of his first assistant (Zukranmeister) deal with the other crane operators (Kranleute).
 They unload the boats and move the goods to the designated areas.
 These goods are then entrusted to third parties who will take care of their distribution.
 They have to make sure that each product gets to the right place and to the right person.
 This is when the Weinstichler makes his entrance.